syl20bnr/spacemacs/DOCUMENTATION.md

 - contrib (in the `contrib` directory, those layers are contributions shared by the community and merged upstream).

-`Spacemacs` leverages the configuration layers in order to make it possible for you to share your own layer with other `Spacemacs` users.
-This kind of layer is called `contribution layer`.

-## Using a configuration layer

-Just create a configuration layer in `~/.emacs.d/contrib` or in a path that is registered in `dotspacemacs-configuration-layer-path` variable of your `~/.spacemacs` dotile (see the [dotfile section]() for more info on this file).

-The base files of a configuration layer (see [structure](#structure)) are optional so you just have to create only the files you need in your layer.
-For instance if you just want to add packages then only the `packages.el` file is necessary (as it is the case for the [Themes Megapack][themes-megapack] layer).

 ## Submitting a configuration layer upstream

 If you decide to provide a `contrib` configuration layer, please check